MakanShabani/MakanShabani/README.md

-- 👋 Hi, I’m @MakanShabani
+- 👋 Hi, I’m Makan, a full stack developer looking to solve real world problems.
 - 👀 I’m interested in full stack web development via Asp.net core(WebApi & Blazor) & android development via Flutter.
-- 🌱 I’m currently learning new stuff in Blazor Webassembly.
+- 🌱 I’m currently learning new stuff in Blazor Webassembly & .Net MAUI.
-- 📫 How to reach me ? it's so easy, just send a email to makansh.1992@gmai.com.
+- 📫 You can reach me via <a href link="Https://www.guthub.com/MakanShabani">my github</a> or you can just send me an email at makansh.1992@gmail.com